 Google made the change for the same reason Apple makes changes to IOS: Better software with more functions and capabilities.
 This is a good thing in the long term, and Google’s provided a long list of the benefits of Universal Analytics.
 (And bonus for websites using subdomains: Universal Analytics will make data collection much simpler).
 Google intends to have 100 percent migration in the next two years, at which point, (again!) all other forms of Google Analytics will no longer be supported.

 Upgrading isn’t too difficult, but there’s good news and bad news.

 The bad news: It is massive and the language can be a little tough to navigate.

-It pretty much boils down to three steps: Migrating the property, updating the tracking code, and tailoring your data.
+It pretty much boils down to three steps – and the first two are CRITICAL.
+These include: Migrating the property, updating the tracking code and tailoring your data.

 How to check if your property has been migrated to Universal:

 Go into your admin section.
 If you see this, it means you have to update yourself.
 Click the button, follow the directions, and use this guide along the way.

 If you see something like the image below, it means that Google has migrated your property for you: